Compact Cassette tape types and formulations: Type II

-Chromium dioxide tapes
+Chromium dioxide

-In the middle of 1960s DuPont created and patented industrial process of making fine ferromagnetic particles of chromium dioxide (CrO2).
-First CrO2 tapes for data and video appeared in 1968.
-In 1970 BASF, who would become the main proponent of CrO2, launched its chrome cassette production; in the same year Advent introduced the first cassette deck with chrome capability and Dolby noise reduction.
-The combination of low noise CrO2 tape with companding noise reduction brought a revolutionary improvement to compact cassette sound, almost reaching high fidelity level.
-However, CrO2 tape required redesign of bias and replay equalization circuitry.
-This problem was resolved during the 1970s but three unsolved issues remained: the cost of making CrO2 powder, the cost of royalties charged by DuPont, and the pollution effects of hexavalent chromium waste.
+In the middle of 1960s, DuPont created and patented an industrial process for making fine ferromagnetic particles of chromium dioxide (CrO2).
+The first CrO2 tapes for data and video appeared in 1968.
+In 1970, BASF, who would become the main proponent of CrO2, launched its chrome cassette production; in the same year Advent introduced the first cassette deck with chrome capability and Dolby noise reduction.
+The combination of low noise CrO2 tape with companding noise reduction brought a revolutionary improvement to compact-cassette sound reproduction, almost reaching the high fidelity level.
+However, CrO2 tape required redesign of the bias and replay equalization circuitry.
+This problem was resolved during the 1970s, but three unsolved issues remained: the cost of making CrO2 powder, the cost of royalties charged by DuPont, and the pollution effects of hexavalent chromium waste.